General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 • Sleepiness & fatigue

-• A temporary impact on short-term memory
+• A temporary impact on your short-term memory

 What Does General Anesthesia Feel Like?